 Retirement Account Beneficiaries

 Most retirement accounts allow account holders to designate their beneficiaries, which cannot be altered through a will.
-Therefore, any change of beneficiaries would have to be changed in the appropriate documents provided by the retirement accounts.
+Therefore, any change of beneficiaries must be changed in the appropriate documents provided by the retirement accounts.
 If more than 1 beneficiary is designated for a particular account, and the beneficiary dies before the account holder and before any changes are made to the beneficiary designations, then how the deceased's portion is distributed depends on state law.
 If state law stipulates a per capita distribution, then the portion allocated to the deceased beneficiary will be allocated in equal proportions to the remaining beneficiaries of the account.
 So if there were 3 beneficiaries, and one dies, then each of the surviving beneficiaries will receive 50% of the portion allocated to the deceased.
 Under a per stirpes distribution, if the deceased beneficiary had descendants, then an equal allocation of the benefit will pass to the descendants of the deceased beneficiary.
 So if the deceased had 2 children, then 50% of the deceased's benefit will go to each child.

 Tax Penalties for Early Withdrawals